Physical Therapy for Tennis Elbow, Tendinitis, Golfer's Elbow

 - Elbow tenderness that increases with certain movements

-Do I need physical therapy for tennis elbow or golfer’s elbow?
+Do I need PT for tennis elbow or golfer’s elbow?